arindam31/CityWeatherWithFlask/README.md

 - Permissions

 # QUICK Start
 - create a .env file at root.
+Add variables as shown below.
-- Install docker and start the container
+- On shell, use: flask run
-- Visit localhost:5000
+- Visit url: 127:0.0.1:5000

 # ENV file contents
 Add these in the .env file: